Norma Pratelli Parenti: Biography

 Norma was born in the Podere "Zuccantine di Sopra" area, located today in Monterotondo Marittimo but then the Municipality of Massa Marittima, daughter of Estewan and Roma Camerini.
 In her adult life, she joined the semi-clandestine organization called Azione Cattolica, joining the Circolo of "Santa Giovanna D'Arco" operating inside the hospice "S.Chiara".

 Starting from 1941, she resided for a year in the spiritual retreat of Villa SantaRegina in Siena, and in March 1942 in the Compagnia delle figlie dimesse di S. Angela Merici with the intent to join them, but then she abandoned this.
 In fact, in the summer of 1942, having already moved to Massa Marittima, she became engaged to Mario Pratelli, from Agordo, who she married on 31 March 1943 and on 29 December of the same year, Alberto Mario Pratelli was born, the only son of Norma and Mario.

 After the Armistice of Cassibile, she actively participated in the Italian Liberation War, in the ranks of the Grosseto's Resistance as a partisan in the "Amiata" Group of the 23rd Garibaldi Brigade, collecting money and aid for the partisans, hosting the fugitives, hosting former Allied prisoners, procuring arms and munitions and personally participating in various war actions.

 In a trattoria in Massa Marittima, managed by her mother, Norma led to desertion many foreign war prisoners to join the partisan gangs.
-It was one of these prisoners, a Mongolian soldier, who betrayed Norma and permitted her arrest together with her mother on the evening of 22 June 1944.
+It was one of these prisoners, a Mongolian soldier, who betrayed Norma, leading to her arrest together with her mother on the evening of 22 June 1944.

 After being fiercely tortured, Norma Pratelli Parenti was shot the same evening by the retreating German troops.
 Her torn body was found the next day.
-In her memory it was decreed that the Gold Medal of Military Valour would be dedicated to her memory.
+It was decreed that the Gold Medal of Military Valour would be dedicated to her memory.